Training

 Education for Epson Group Employees

 For some time now, Epson has been promoting awareness of the RBA Code of Conduct and its detailed rules, mainly among relevant departments and personnel engaged in human resources, health and safety, environment, ethics, supply chain management, and other operations within the company in Japan and overseas.
 In FY 2021, on the occasion of the revision of the Epson Group Human Rights Policy, Epson once again provided training on "business and human rights" to directors, the members of the departments in charge of related functions at Seiko Epson's head office and related personnel, mainly from the human resources departments of domestic and overseas affiliated companies.
-In FY2022, e-learning training was conducted for all officers, regular employees, contract workers, dispatch workers, etc. of Seiko Epson and its affiliates in Japan, with the aim of raising awareness of respect for human rights and preventing human rights violations, through learning the basics of "business and human rights," which are essential for conducting business, and Epson’s efforts to respect human rights.
-As of the end of September 2023, 87.9% of officers regular employees, contract workers, dispatch workers, etc. participated in the training.
+Since fiscal year 2022, Epson has been conducting e-learning programs aimed at raising awareness of respect for human rights.
+These programs cover the basics of “Business and Human Rights”, the Epson Group Human Rights Policy, and Epson’s initiatives to promote respect for human rights.
+They are mandatory for all executives, employees, contract workers, and temporary staff of Seiko Epson and domestic affiliates, as well as for managers and above at all overseas subsidiaries.

 Seminars and Briefings for Suppliers